-Recent econometrics literature has shown that estimates of β_1 are biased under TWFE if the treatment effects are time-varying and heterogeneous across cohorts.
-In particular, Goodman-Bacon (2021) shows that β_1 reflects a weighted average of the treatment effects of the underlying 2x2 difference-in-difference comparisons, and some of these weights could be negative.
-To provide a causal estimate of the ATT that overcomes these concerns and is robust to dynamic and heterogeneous treatment effects, we estimate β_1 using the procedure outlined in Sun and Abraham (2021) and conduct event studies that display the dynamics in the treatment effect.
-In the appendix, we additionally estimate β_1 using the imputation procedure outlined in Borusyak, Jaravel, and Spiess (2024).6
+Recent econometrics literature has shown that when the rollout of treatment is staggered, estimates of $\beta_j$ are biased under TWFE if the treatment effects are heterogeneous across cohorts.
+In particular, Goodman-Bacon (2021) shows staggered difference-in-differences estimates reflect a weighted average of the treatment effects of the underlying 2x2 difference-in-difference comparisons, and some of these weights could be negative.
+To provide a causal estimate of the dynamic ATTs that overcomes these concerns and is robust to heterogeneous treatment effects, we estimate event studies using the procedure outlined in Sun and Abraham (2021).
+In the appendix, we additionally estimate dynamics using the imputation procedure outlined in Borusyak, Jaravel, and Spiess (2024).